Spectral gap in the group of affine transformations over prime fields: Introduction

 The proof of this fact rests upon an observation that if $\eta$ is an (arbitrary) probability measure on $\F_p^d$ and the absolute value of its Fourier transform is almost constant in the appropriate sense on $\F_p^d\setminus \{0\}$, then the measure is either spread out on $\F_p^d$ or most of the contribution to the $L^2$-norm of $\eta$ comes from a single atom; cf.~Proposition \ref{proposition:nonconstant}.

-Using this observation we ague iteratively: if the random walk on $\F_p^d$ after some steps concentrates the $L^2$-norm in a single atom, we can use that not all elements of $S$ move this atom to the same point to show that the next step quantifiably reduces the $L^2$-norm.
-If the Fourier transform does not have almost constant absolute value for all nonzero coefficients, we can use the spectral gap for the projection to $\SL_d(\F_p^d)$, to prove the same.
+Using this observation we argue iteratively: if the random walk on $\F_p^d$ after some steps concentrates the $L^2$-norm in a single atom, we can use that not all elements of $S$ move this atom to the same point to show that the next step quantifiably reduces the $L^2$-norm.
+If the Fourier transform does not have almost constant absolute value for all nonzero coefficients, we can use the spectral gap for the projection to $\SL_d(\F_p^d)$, to prove that the next step quantifiably reduces the $L^4$ norm of the Fourier transform.

 To carry out this argument, we have to work with both $\Ltwo$ and $\Lfour$ norms.
 Therefore it will be necessary, to relate the $\Ltwo$ and $\Lfour$ spectral gaps.
-This can be done using some classical results on $L^q$ spaces similarly to the paper \cite{BFGM-Lp}, see Section \ref{section:Lp} for more details.
+This can be done using either Riesz-Thorin interpolation as we do here, or some classical results on $L^q$ spaces similarly to the paper \cite{BFGM-Lp} and the uniform convexity of $L^p$ spaces \cite[Chapter 9]{BL-book} as was done in an earlier version of this paper \cite{arxiv-version-one}.

 The paper contains another new idea in Section \ref{section:growth}, where we prove a result about growth of product-sets in the group $\ag$.
 The result (Proposition \ref{proposition:growth}) itself is not new; similar statements appear in the papers \cite{SGV-perfect} and \cite{PS-product-theorem}.
 However, we give a new proof that can be adapted to work in the continuous case as done in \cite{LV-Euclidean}.